reyesp23/Interactive-Lab-Hub/Lab 3/README.md

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

+**Karen: Good afternoon, my name is Karen and today I'll uhh**
+>Device: Don't say Uhh
+**Karen: Today I'll be talking about photosynthesis
+>Device: Speak Slower
+**Karen(slower): Photosynthesis is how plants convert light into energy
+>Device: Speak Louder
+**Karen(louder): plants contain like chloroplasts in their cells
+>Device: Don't say like

 \*\***Please describe and document your process.**\*\*

 To come up with the idea we explored several areas where speech recognition could be useful besides traditional applications like voice commands.
 We relate to this problem since we are always a bit nervous when having to present in public and we want to get better at it.
-We used a whiteboard to do a quick sketch of the storyboard.
+It would be great to get immediate feedback on the way that we speak so that we can speak in a more confident and concise manner.
+The device would listen to our dialog in real-time as we prepare for for presentatinos and interviews and give us feedback directly.
+Alternatively, it could record live presentations and later give us feedback without interrupting us.

 ### Acting out the dialogue